Special Music Services

 - "Tilling Our Common Ground" - in these polarized times, an opportunity to peel away the layers of "spin industry" obscuring our common human needs and aspirations

 - "What Moves Us to Keep Marching?" - We are moved by many things we see in life and online, but what moves us to the street to march for justice, to our desk to write our legislators, or simply to the aid of a stranger in need?
 A 21st-century look at acting on our beliefs and passions.

 - "Tending a Spiritual Garden: One Artist's Insight into Everyday Practice" - by its very nature a performing artist's lifestyle makes everyday routines difficult.
 Some interesting and humorous musical insights into centering and grounding in a frenetic world.

 Music has an unique way of reaching head and heart, and an added benefit is that attendance at well-publicized music services is often 20-30% higher than average.
 Andrew can also do a Prelude, a short cedar flute meditation, an instrumental for an Offertory and even a suitable piece for Story for All Ages.
 Your service leader and accompanist conduct the rest of your "standard" elements per usual.

 A longtime Unitarian and a member of the UU Church of Loudoun (Leesburg VA), Andrew's experience makes his Special Music Services easy to present on an open pulpit Sunday.
 Technical requirements are minimal - "unplugged" works in small sanctuaries.
-Our Planning our Service page is full of helpful information for those in charge of leading and publicizing the service.

 "Andrew’s music is contagious and insightful, as were the words he spoke as he wove all into a meaningful worship experience.
 I highly recommend this worship service and Andrew’s music and insights for a similar experience or for a music venue or concert.
 The congregation was delighted and inspired."